hssmalo/steampunkfantasy/rules.md

 Before using any fire action, roll a die.
 At N- (N or below) replace the fire action with a do nothing action. (thus this action does not spend any ammo if it misfires)

+**Jammed**

+Cannot fire any weapon while jammed.
+Requirs an 'load' action to remove.

 \pagebreak